 (SOUNDBITE OF MUSIC)

-This is WEEKEND EDITION from NPR News.
-I'm Scott Simon, and time for sports.
+This is Weekend Edition from NPR News.
+I'm Scott Simon.
+Time for sports.

 (SOUNDBITE OF MUSIC)